Acting Head Of Customs and Border Protection Says New Asylum Rule In 'Pilot' Phase

 "We're going to hold these people responsible," Morgan said, adding that offenders could face criminal charges.

-"I don't know whether the actions will satisfy any of the elements of criminal charges but that has been talked about just to show how serious we're taking that," Morgan said.
+"I don't know whether the actions will satisfy any of the elements of criminal charges, but that has been talked about just to show how serious we're taking that," Morgan said.

 Nearly all high-level immigration officials at the Department of Homeland Security are serving in an acting capacity.
 Morgan acknowledged "that any time you have turnover, there is some impact."